silver13/plane_gyro/README.md

 const int gyrovcc = 9;  // zero disables
 ```

-The servo output pin can be any , set to 11
+The servo output pin can be any , set to pin 11

 ```arduino
 const int servopin = 11;
 ```

-The servo input pin can be only A2 ( default)  or A3 as it uses interrupts
+The servo input pin can be only pin 2 ( default)  or pin 3 as it uses interrupts

 The potentiometer can be also any pin, the gain limits can also be set